worshipping God with joy,

 St. Andrew’s Church has now resumed.

-Conscious that for the time being many members of our community of faith will be prevented from attending public worship owing to extenuating circumstances such as shielding, our weekly Zoom Service of the Word will continue each Sunday at the new time of 11.30 am.
+Conscious that for the time being many members of our community of faith will be prevented from attending public worship owing to extenuating circumstances such as shielding, our weekly Zoom Service of the Word will continue each Sunday.

 |Sunday Zoom Services|

-We invite you to join us online for our Service of the Word at 11.30 am on Sundays.
+We invite you to join us online for our Service of the Word on Sundays.
 The connection details for the forthcoming services are below.
 To join the service, click the link.

 You may also connect via audio only using a landline and the following details: